- Basic usage

 - Vendor binaries and the `vendor/bin` directory Expose command-line scripts from packages

-- Versions Version constraints explained.
+- Versions and constraints Versions explained.

 - How do I install a package to a custom path for my framework?

-- How to install Composer programmatically?
+- How do I install Composer programmatically?

 - How do I install untrusted packages safely?
 Is it safe to run Composer as superuser or root?